 - Dust off the surface, apply finish according to directions.
 Wait recommended time between coats.

 - If you want a slight safety-tread surface without buying another product, you can sprinkle fine sand onto wet clear-coat and then re-coat after it dries.

 - Save some screws and plugs, and finish or paint, in case of future repairs.

 - Oil or refinish every few years to extend life.

 - Keep leftover wood dry for future projects.

-- And let the 'supervisor' buy you dinner.
+- Last but not least, let the "supervisor" buy you dinner!

 No project is perfect.
 We try to build our projects so they can be taken apart again later, to remodel or restore them.

 These directions are intended for a simple deck or front stoop.
 Ask your local building supply (or builders you may know) for any tips on building in your particular location or situation.